 Think win – win and build a community

-It’s easy to stay in touch with customers if you think about building a user community.
-Connecting satisfied buyers with other satisfied buyers tends to multiply the good will customers feel towards your company.
-And often times much of that good will is tied to how well operations served their past needs.
+It’s easy to stay in touch with customers if you think about it like your networking community.
+Connecting satisfied buyers can multiply goodwill towards others and towards your company.
+Oftentimes goodwill is tied to customer satisfaction.

-Help operations people stay at the center of your customers’ focus by giving everyone a reason to connect.
-Invite customers to visit.
-Hold user conferences.
-Host a dinner.
+Give operations a reason to maintain customer connections.
+Encourage customers to gather.
+Hold a conference, host a dinner.
 Put up a message board where everyone can communicate with your people and with each other.
-There are a thousand ways to stay in touch post-sale.
+Find ways to stay in touch post-sale.
 Implement a few of them, put your operations people front and center, and watch the dollars multiply.